Understanding Personal Injury Protection Coverage in Fort Worth

 Those seeking benefits under PIP coverage should be aware of applicable time limits.
 There is a deadline to submit a claim with the insurer, and a deadline to file a legal claim if the insurer fails to pay.

-Additional deadlines may also apply in a particular case, so familiarity with the contractual terms is a crucial part of understanding PIP coverage in Fort Worth.
+Additional deadlines may also apply in a particular case, so familiarity with the contractual terms is a crucial part of understanding PIP coverage.
 For instance, Tex.
 Ins.
 Code §1952.156 allows an insurer to set a deadline (no sooner than six months) for submitting original proof of loss for a claim.

 Under the Texas statute of limitations, if the insurer fails to pay benefits, the policyholder must file a legal action for recovery within four years as a breach of contract.
-If someone wants to file an action for recovery through a personal injury lawsuit, the claim must be filed within two years of the date of the accident.
+If someone in Fort Worth wants to file an action for recovery through a personal injury lawsuit, the claim must be filed within two years of the date of the accident.

 What Is Covered Under PIP?

 Motorists with PIP coverage should be able to file a claim for medical coverage for treatment related to the accident.
 Insurers will sometimes attempt to deny coverage if they believe a condition was pre-existing or if they determine that a doctor has charged more than a reasonable amount for a service.
-An attorney in the area could assist in demonstrating that charges are reasonable and should be covered.
+An attorney in Fort Worth in the area could assist in demonstrating that charges are reasonable and should be covered.

-Understand that Fort Worth PIP coverage should also provide payments to cover lost wages if someone lost time at work due to injuries in the car accident.
+Understand that PIP coverage should also provide payments to cover lost wages if someone lost time at work due to injuries in the car accident.
 If someone injured is unable to provide normal service around the house such as cooking or mowing the lawn, PIP coverage could provide benefits to cover the cost of obtaining these services.

 Help Understanding Personal Injury Protection (PIP) Coverage in Fort Worth